PSMFC-AKFIN/accessing-data/README.md

 Authenticated web services require a “secret string”, which is converted into an Oracle authentication token and included in the web service request.
 Reach out to AKFIN for a secret string if you do not already have one.
+It will be in the format of client_id:password (e.g. abcd..:1234..), and can be saved as a text file or added to your keyring.

-Example 1: SST in the Bering Sea:
+Example 1: Public api-SST in the Bering Sea:

 ``` r
 library(httr)